-Status quo Establishing a Supervisory Board Establishing an Economic Prosperity Board Creating a Combined Authority Evident links to The current Local The exclusion of The exclusion of The inclusion of transport making processes on continue with risks Supervisory Board does Economic Prosperity within a computed Authomy would allow an integrated economic growth, around gaps and not improve the links Board does not improve discussion to take place on the housing and planning duplication of activity. around relative the links around relative relative contributions to growth contributions to securing contributions to securing of transport and other activities growth. growth. across the functional economic area.
-Efficient use of The current The current The current The creation of a Combined transport resource arrangements would arrangements would be arrangements would be Authority for the City Region across the City Region be maintained and maintained and maintained and provides the best opportunity incremental incremental incremental improvement for efficiencies to be secured in improvement in improvement in in efficiencies captured. the use of transport resource efficiencies captured. efficiencies captured. across the functional economic area.
+Status quo Establishing a Supervisory Board Establishing an Economic Prosperity Board Creating a Combined Authority Evident links to strategies and decision making processes on economic growth, housing and planning The current Local Transport Body would continue with risks around gaps and duplication of activity.
+The exclusion of transport from a Supervisory Board does not improve the links around relative contributions to securing growth.
+The exclusion of transport from an Economic Prosperity Board does not improve the links around relative contributions to securing growth.
+The inclusion of transport within a Combined Authority would allow an integrated discussion to take place on the relative contributions to growth of transport and other activities across the functional economic area.
+Efficient use of transport resource across the City Region The current arrangements would be maintained and incremental improvement in efficiencies captured.
+The current arrangements would be maintained and incremental improvement in efficiencies captured.
+The current arrangements would be maintained and incremental improvement in efficiencies captured.
+The creation of a Combined Authority for the City Region provides the best opportunity for efficiencies to be secured in the use of transport resource across the functional economic area.